craftserverbot/craftserver.net/src/pages/terms-of-service.md

 You agree not to use the Services or contribute content to the Services in a way that:

-1. infringes on other's intellectual property rights
+1. infringes on other's intellectual property rights;
-2. violates any law or regulation
+2. violates any law or regulation;
-3. violates the Discord Terms of Service
+3. violates the Discord Terms of Service;
-4. phishes for other's private information (e.g. passwords or login codes)
+4. phishes for other's private information (e.g. passwords or login codes);
-5. provides you with unauthorized access to someone's computer system
+5. provides you with unauthorized access to someone's computer system;
-6. negatively interferes with the experience of other users
+6. negatively interferes with the experience of other users; or,
 7. copies, modifies, decompiles, reverse engineers, or otherwise attempts to obtain the source code or underlying ideas or information of the Services, any part of the Services, or our trademarks.

 You're not allowed to make derivative versions, such as a version in a different language.
 Any violation of the above is grounds for termination of your use of or access to the Services.
 The Services themselves, and all the trademarks, copyright, database rights, and other intellectual property rights related to them, still belong to us.